 Call (970) 488-1887 or email our firm to set up a free consultation and discover how we can help you.
 If you cannot make it to our offices for this meeting, we offer consultations via phone and Skype.

-With the Cossitt Law Firm on your side, you can be confident that you have superior representation at every phase of your custody case.
+With the Cossitt Law Firm on your side, you can be confident that you have an experienced advocate at every phase of your custody case.
 You can also count on our lawyers to:

 - Vigorously advocate your rights